The False God of Happiness

 And in particular, we must learn to let go of our expectation of happiness – not just to meditate effectively, but also if we are to live well.

-Yet a similar trap of expectations and disappointment can sabotage our meditation practice if we expect meditation to make us happy – because it gets us wondering what we’re doing wrong, and gets us chasing our tail looking for some magic meditation method that will deliver us the happiness we pine for – a visualization, a new mantra, this teacher or that book.
+Yet a similar trap of expectations and disappointment can sabotage our meditation practice if we expect meditation to make us happy – because whenever we’re going through a rough patch, which is inevitable, we start looking for what we’re doing wrong.
+And that gets us chasing our tail looking for some magic trick or new meditation method that will deliver us the happiness we pine for – a visualization, a new mantra, this teacher or that book.
 And around and around we go, with our meditation practice in a downward spiral, possibly leading to us giving up entirely.

 So here’s the thing.

 I’m not saying tranquility and relative happiness of a kind are not in the final mix when it comes to meditation.
 Of course they are.
 But there’s a catch.
-And it’s this: to reach that happiness, we must first know everything that causes us not to be happy.
 And ironically, one of the most powerful impediments to happiness is the expectation of happiness itself!

-As with meditation, and the winding path it take you on, things will occur or not occur on their own terms – both pleasant and unpleasant.
-If happiness is to come, then let it come upon you like a wonderful surprise – like a burst of sunlight on a cloudy day, which briefly lights up the world, then disappears.
+As with meditation and the winding path it takes you on, things will occur or not occur on their own terms – both pleasant and unpleasant.
+And if happiness is to come, then let it come upon you like a wonderful surprise – like a burst of sunlight on a cloudy day, which briefly lights up the world, then disappears.
+And if not, then practice not giving a damn.